 “What’s going on?”
-Lily waves at Eliana and I, “James dragged me here but he won’t say what for; do you guys know?”
+Lily waves at Eliana and I. “James dragged me here but he won’t say what for; do you guys know?”

 “I expect you’ll know in a couple seconds,” I vaguely answer, pointing at the skies and at Al’s fast flying figure.
-He stops right over Molly and her boyfriend and without looking nervous at all, he pointed his beater bat at them.
+He stops right over Molly and her boyfriend and without looking nervous at all, he points his beater bat at them.

 “Killian Earhart,” he calls loudly, catching the attention of every single person in and around the pitch.
 I couldn’t have done that, I’ve got no loud voice and no guts to call at strangers like that.
 Kudos Al.

 “Yeah?”
-The young man frowns looking from Al to Molly, evidently recognizing the boy as a cousin of hers.
+The young man frowns while looking from Al to Molly, evidently recognizing the boy as a cousin of hers.

 “What?”
 Molly asks but Al raises a hand to silence her.

 “If you manage to beat me to the ground, you’ll have proven yourself worthy of joining the Weasley family quidditch games.
-All Weasley, whether by blood or by marriage, must be able to hold their own on a quidditch pitch,” Al says before flying a bit further and shouting at the top of his lungs, “Killian Earhart, are you willing to prove that you are worthy of dating Molly Weasley?”
+All Weasleys, whether by blood or by marriage, must be able to hold their own on a quidditch pitch,” Al says before flying a bit further and shouting at the top of his lungs, “Killian Earhart, are you willing to prove that you are worthy of dating Molly Weasley?”

-“Why not,” Killian Earhart shrugs with a smile, taking the beater bat and the broomstick in his hands.
+“Why not.”
+Killian Earhart shrugs with a smile, taking the beater bat and the broomstick in his hands.

-“If that’s all it takes for them to accept me, I’ll give them their fun,” he winks at Molly before giving her a kiss.
+“If that’s all it takes for them to accept me, I’ll give them their fun.”
+He winks at Molly before giving her a kiss.

-“Al explained it pretty clearly,” Fred answers without looking at her; his eyes fixed on the duel that slowly begins in front of us.
+“Al explained it pretty clearly,” Fred answers without looking at her; his eyes are fixed on the duel that slowly begins in front of us.

 “No,” I snort, “James was taking the mickey out of him and Al got so angry, he picked up a bat and started sending bludgers at James to make him stop.
 James sent them back and this went on for a good ten minutes before they stopped.
 Molly found them so great at it that she offered them both the jobs since the two previous beaters had finished school the year before.”